top of page

 Final Word

 The MiG-21 was a legend for its time, thicker in myth than metal—but myths arise from metal, and this jet wrote chapters in India’s aerial history that deserve respect.
 Its kills in the 1971 war and the downing of a surveillance aircraft in 1999 are verified high points.
 Its ground attack role in 1971 also stands undisputed.
-But its legacy is stained by a staggering accident record.
+However, its legacy is stained by a staggering accident record.
 Now, as India closes this chapter, it’s clear: respect the past, but don’t cling to it when it’s time to upgrade sometimes.

-But the Legend will mostly be remembered for being the only fighter aircraft which has downed each generations jet of PAF modern warfare.
+But the Legend will mostly be remembered for being the only fighter aircraft which has downed each generation's jet of PAF modern warfare.

 Comments